Generic Theory of Geometrodynamics from Noether's theorem for the Diff(M) symmetry group: Discussion of the general condition for a conserved Noether current

-which agrees with the gauge Hamiltonian derived in Eq.~(32) of Ref.~\cite{struckmeier17a}.
-The partial derivatives of the fields in Eq.~(\ref{eq:noe-cond6}) are thus converted into covariant derivatives, whereas the partial derivative of the connection reemerges as one-half the Riemann tensor:
+which agrees with the gauge Hamiltonian derived in Ref.~\cite{struckmeier17a}.
+The partial derivatives of the fields in Eq.~(\ref{eq:noe-cond6}) are thus converted into covariant derivatives, whereas the partial derivative of the connection reemerges as one-half the Riemann-Cartan tensor: